-Learn to effectively lead in urban schools
+Learn to effectively teach and lead in urban schools

 Expedite your path to teaching and leading through alternative routes to certification

 Take an alternative path to teacher and school administrator certification at Davenport.
 Our urban education graduate certificate allows you to receive an interim teaching certificate to teach in Michigan schools while you fulfill credential requirements.
 Our urban education leadership graduate certificate provides an alternative route to school administrator certification.
 Whichever path you choose, you can apply your credits toward a master’s degree in urban education at Davenport.

 Grow as a professional and an educational researcher when you learn from Davenport’s experts in urban schooling.
 Benefit from mentors, coaches and partnerships with local school districts — and from learning alongside other urban educators who share their unique perspectives with you.